DETAILED MENU

 profit arises, and when the will to distance oneself from these abuses

-follows; a fervent desire to lead family, relatives, and even more, towards
+follows; a fervent desire to lead those around us, and even beyond,

-the same path, often becomes the main objective.
-Many people then discover
+down the same path, often becomes the main objective.
+Many people then

-missionary vocations, taking small steps forward and trying to lead those
+discover missionary calling, taking small steps forward and trying to

-around them in big steps.
-And this more often than not provokes the opposite
+push those around them to take big steps.
+And this, more often than

-But if it is not easy to convince; we can nevertheless operate a change
+But while it is not easy to convince others; we can nevertheless bring

-around us of another order, because a psychological force, and the radiance
+about change around us in another way, because a psychological strength,

-or charisma which results from the personal evolution can influence in
+and the radiance or charisma which results from the personal evolution

-This influence can be considered from different perspectives detailed
+This influence can be considered from different perspectives as detailed

 in the article :